-"No Access" is curated by Humberto Moro, SCAD curator of exhibitions.
+"No Access" is organized by Humberto Moro, SCAD curator of exhibitions.

 The exhibition is free and open to the public.